SundeepK/Splitter/README.md

             newSplitBody->SetUserData(texturesForNewBody);
         }

-        bodiesToDelete.push_back(body); //keep pointers to b2Body to delete at a safe time delete parentBodyTexCoords;
+        bodiesToDelete.push_back(parentBody); //keep pointers to b2Body to delete at a safe time delete parentBodyTexCoords;
     });